insert alt tag

 Derbyshire Constabulary - Drone Was 'Significant' During Whaley Bridge Dam Scare

-Heliguy has supplied Derbyshire Constabulary with a range of DJI equipment, , including .
+Heliguy has supplied Derbyshire Constabulary with a range of DJI equipment, as well as drone-trained a number of officers from the Force, including its first female drone pilot, PC Victoria Atherton.

 A view of the dam from the drone.